-3.4 This Statement of Community Involvement has been aligned with the Borough Council's emerging Communication Strategy.
+3.4 This Statement of Community Involvement has been aligned with the Borough Council's Community Impact Assessment including the Equality Impact Assessment to meet the Council's statutory requirements as well as the emerging Communication Strategy.
 This Strategy, which sets out the Council's approach towards engaging with local communities and stakeholders, aims to provide a transparent process that will help increase public engagement and ensure the Borough Council is capturing a wide range of views to help make effective decisions.
 The commitments stated above will help achieve the aims stated in the Communication Strategy and provide a consistent approach when consulting with the local community.